Qualifying young Iraqis to gain employment in innovative technologies

 Lead executing agency: Ministry of Planning Iraq (MoP)

 Young Iraqis are increasingly interested in the field of information and communication technology (ICT) as a possible area of work.
-The foundations that are in place for this are good: mobile broadband internet is available almost nationwide and therefore enables flexible working.
-However, neither the available training courses nor the university curricula meet the Iraqi labour market’s requirements.
+The technical prerequisites for this are in place with mobile broadband internet available almost nationwide, enabling flexible working.
+However, neither vocational training nor university curricula meet the labour market’s requirements.
 The founding of successful startups is still rare due to the lack of government support structures and insufficient access to loans or capital from investors.

 Young job seekers in Iraq, are benefiting from superior employment prospects in the field of ICT and the evolving ecosystem in Iraq, in addition to enhancing the scientific skills of the youth.

 The ecosystem for tech start-ups creates long-term job opportunities by pairing entrepreneurs with suitable investors, potential employers, and customers.

 The project works to improve the job prospects in the ICT sector and the living situation of young people in Iraq.
 It does this by:

 - Setting up innovation hubs with coworking spaces and equipment such as 3D printers, laser cutters, and robotics equipment.
 They also offer practical business trainings and programming courses to qualify young people to meet labour market needs or prepare for self-employment.